Installation

 Public key ssh access to localhost and NOPASSWD sudo privilege is required to perform the installation, Try not using the root user.
 If you wish to manage more nodes, these nodes needs to be ssh / sudo accessible via your current admin node & admin user.

-Pigsty relies on Ansible to execute playbooks. you have to install ansible and jmespath packages fist to run the install procedure.
-This can be done with the following command, or through the bootstrap procedure, especially when you do not have internet access..
+Pigsty relies on Ansible to execute playbooks. you have to install ansible and jmespath packages fist before install procedure.
+This can be done with the following command, or through the bootstrap procedure, especially when you don’t have internet access.

 sudo yum install -y ansible # EL7 does not need to install jmespath explicitly